 Chris Amalfitano discusses his personal story of alcohol addiction & recovery and how it affected his legal career (including the disciplinary process) and personal life.
 He also talks about the support and resources he received from the Delaware Lawyers Assistance Program (DE-LAP), including counseling and group counseling with a licensed therapist, with an emphasis on confidentially and encouraging lawyers to seek out these services before life becomes a crisis situation.

-Explore the issue of trauma generally and also how this can affect lawyers and Judges including: how can trauma at a person’s current age affect the person (i.e., toxic work environment and verbal abuse can lead to a crisis situation), trauma at a young age can affect a person later in life (i.e., being bullied as a child can decrease self-esteem, cause depression, etc.), and what help is available to persons who have suffered trauma.
+Explore the issue of trauma generally with our guest, Rita Landgraf, and how it can affect lawyers and Judges including: how can trauma at a person’s current age affect them (i.e., toxic work environment and verbal abuse can lead to a crisis situation), trauma at a young age can affect a person later in life (i.e., being bullied as a child can decrease self-esteem, cause depression, etc.), and what help is available to persons who have suffered trauma.